-This Quick Guide presents techniques and strategies for restoring a complete physical, virtual or even cloud machines using the Windows Bare Metal Recovery Enterprise Bacula Plugin.
+This Quick Guide presents techniques and strategies for completely restoring physical, virtual, or even cloud machines using the Bacula Bare Metal Restore Plugin for Linux.

-Bare Metal Recovery (BMR), is the term used to describe the restoration of a complete operating system to new hardware without actually going through the operating system’s installation procedure.
-The restore data comes directly from Bacula server to an exclusive bootable live operating system.
+Bare Metal Recovery (BMR) is the term used to describe the restoration of a complete operating system to new hardware without actually going through the operating system installation procedure.
+The restoration data comes directly from the Bacula server to a unique bootable operating system.

-The main goal is to get from a new, empty machine (bare metal) to a fully functional operating system including all applications and data as quickly as possible (lower RTO).
+The main goal is to go from a new and empty machine (bare metal) to a fully functional operating system, including all applications and data, as quickly as possible (minimal RTO).

-As any backup procedure, is highly recommendable to test the procedures for different Windows distributions, hardware or restore environments.
+As with any backup procedure, it is highly recommended to test the procedures for different Linux distributions, hardware, or restore environments.

 BMR Planning

-The real BMR challenge is to set up the disk subsystem of the new machine in a way that closely resembles the original disk layout where data was backed up from and to ensure the recovered operating system can be booted.
+The real challenge of BMR is configuring the disk subsystem of the new machine in a way that resembles the layout of the original disk from which the data backup was taken and ensuring that the recovered operating system can be booted.

-If the new hardware is of a different type than the machine the installed software was backed up from originally, with such different architecture or drivers, BMR may not be possible.
-It is necessary to ensure that the BMR hardware being restored to is compatible with the source system.
+If the new hardware is of a different type than the originally installed software backup, with significantly different architecture or drivers, BMR may not be possible.
+It is necessary to ensure that the BMR hardware being restored is compatible with the source system.

-It is important to understand that software written for 32-bit x86-CPUs can be run on 64-bit x86-CPUs, but not vice versa, and that software written to run on one CPU family, like Sparc or x86, will not run on any other CPU family.
+It is important to understand that software written for 32-bit x86 CPUs can run on 64-bit x86 CPUs, but not vice versa, and software written to run on a CPU family, such as Sparc or x86, will not run on any other CPU family.

 Installation

-A regular Enterprise Bacula Client installation is necessary for BMR, as in any Bacula regular backups (e.g. bacula-enterprise-win64-10.0.2.exe).
+A regular installation of Enterprise Bacula Client is necessary for BMR, just like in any regular Bacula backup (bacula-enterprise-client and bacula-enterprise-libs.rpm packages).

 Configuration